nathanawmk/blockchain-gateway/docs/crash/draft-belchior-blockchain-gateway-recovery-02.md

 * recovered logs: the list of log messages that the recovered gateway needs to update

-#### 4.3.3 RECOVER-UPDATE ACK (Response to RECOVER-UPDATE)
+#### 5.3.3 RECOVER-UPDATE ACK
-The recover-confirm message states if the recovered gateway's logs has been successfuly updated.
+The recover-update ack message (response to RECOVER-UPDATE) states if the recovered gateway's logs has been successfully updated.
 If inconsistencies are detected, the recovered gateway answers with  initiates a dispute (RECOVER-DISPUTE message).

 The parameters of this message consists of the following:

-* success: true/false
+* success: true/false.

-* entries changed: list of hashes of log entries that were appeded to the recovered gateway log
+* entries changed: list of hashes of log entries that were appeded to the recovered gateway log.

-#### 4.3.4 RECOVER-SUCESS
+#### 5.3.4 RECOVER-SUCCESS
 The recover-ack message is sent by the counterparty gateway to the recovered gateway acknowledging that the state is synchronized.

 The parameters of this message consists of the following: